marq24/ha-waterkotte/info.md

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Waterkotte Heatpump".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Waterkotte Heatpump [+2020]".

 {% endif %}